izadnia/izadnia/README.md

 - 👋 Hi, I’m Afshin
 - 👀 I’m interested in programing
 - 🌱 I’m currently learning python
-- 📫 How to reach me email me : izadnia@yahoo.com
+- 📫 How to reach me : izadnia@yahoo.com

 <!---
 izadnia/izadnia is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.